You will find flyers, class descriptions and teacher bios below. Are you ready to register for classes? Click HERE!

 American Sign Language – ASL is a fun, interactive, hands-on second language!
 Learning ASL has many cognitive benefits such as higher abstract and creative thinking, better problem-solving, better listening skills and greater academic achievement.
 Students will present what they have learned at the end of the session.

-Fun with Food – Young students will create culinary masterpieces in this hands-on cooking class.
+Fun with Food: Cooking, Gardening & Nutrition – Young students will create culinary masterpieces in this hands-on cooking class.
 Students will be growing, cooking, and tasting different foods!
 Cooking is amazingly appealing to their tactile senses; pouring, stirring and touching can teach cooperation and a sense of pride in their creations.
 We hope that our students will develop life-long appreciation for nutritious food and good eating habits.
-Kids will find fruits and vegetable yummy at the end of this exciting class!
+Kids will find fruits and vegetables yummy at the end of this exciting class!

 Jiu Jitsu – This class will focus on bully prevention and self-defense while helping students gain confidence in their physical abilities using Brazilian Jiu Jitsu.